12 tips for a plastic-free Christmas

 It’s that time of year when throwaway plates and plastic cups make an appearance for the Christmas do.
 Proper plates, with real cutlery and glasses will not only make a classier get together, but you’ll dramatically reduce your plastic waste.
 Make sure you get involved in the planning of your Christmas party!

 Our online shop has some great ideas for stocking fillers to help reduce single-use plastic – reusable coffee cups, water bottles and beautiful jute and string shopping bags.
 Or how about giving the gift of MCS membership?
 Visit our shop.
-Christmas isn’t complete without some goodies for the bathroom, so make sure your gifts are microbead-free.
+If there’s something specific you’re after, try the second hand shops or give experience like whale watching trips or surf lessons.

-Give your Christmas presents that nostalgic feel with recycled brown parcel paper, and biodegradable eco-packing tape.
-Add some natural string, some seasonal greenery and last year’s Christmas cards for tags for beautifully wrapped gifts.
+Give your Christmas presents that nostalgic feel with recycled brown parcel paper tied in twine or cloth ribbon, add some seasonal greenery and last year’s Christmas cards for tags for beautifully wrapped gifts.
 Shredded paper is a great alternative to polystyrene to protect breakables.
+Another option is to wrap presents in once loved fabric.

 #5 Enjoy Christmas cocktails responsibly